react-boilerplate/react-boilerplate/docs/general/introduction.md

 > ([ECMAScript](http://stackoverflow.com/a/33748400/5241520) is the standard for JavaScript.
 Most people are still using browsers which understand ECMAScript 5.
 So your code must be [transpiled](https://scotch.io/tutorials/javascript-transpilers-what-they-are-why-we-need-them) into browser-understandable code.
 To apply the transpiler to your source code, you will use webpack.
 Feeling the jitters already?
 [Don't worry](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.d2uasw2n6).
 Take a tea-break and then read on)

 - `internals/generators`: This folder has the code to scaffold out new components, containers and routes.
 Read [more about scaffolding](https://github.com/mxstbr/react-boilerplate/tree/master/docs/general#quick-scaffolding) in the docs.

+- `internals/mocks`: This folder contains mocks which Jest uses when testing your app, e.g. for images.

 The other folders are mostly for the maintainers and/or the setup, and you should absolutely never need to touch them so we are going skip them for the sake of brevity.